Clipto-Platform/clipto-design-doc/README.md

 ## Drawbacks
 ### DB and Contract Out of Sync
 The contract interaction creates a transaction on the blockchain, the transaction usually takes a while to process and mine.
-The API has to wait until the transaction is completed which also requires the user to be on the website and not close the tab.
-The transaction is not yet recorded in the database which is the primary source of all the data to look for.
+The API which updates the record in the database for certain entity need to wait until the transaction is completed which also requires the user to be on the website and not close the tab.
+If the user closes the window/tab before the transaction completes the data is not recorded in the database.
+So in this case, the contract is up to date but the database is not which results in out-of-sync data.

-If the user leaves the site before completion of the transaction then only the contract will have the request data and the database fails to track that which results in out-of-sync data.

 ### API authentication
 The APIs even with Recaptcha and SIWE auth can still be abused to some extent, which would create unnecessary records in the database.
 For example, a malicious user can create multiple requests which could have identical data and can abuse the on-chain verification mechanism or if successful to bypass can create records in the database.